THEME: GREAT FLOCK, FEW SHEPHERDS

 An “appeal” our Lord Jesus Christ made about 2,000 years ago is still valid: ‘the harvest is rich, but the labourers are few; therefore pray the Lord of the harvest to send more labourers into his harvest” (Luke 10:2).
 In view of today’s gospel reading, I would like to re-state the appeal of the Good Shepherd as follows: “the flock is great, but the shepherds are few; therefore pray the Lord of the flock to send more shepherds ….”
 This is why I have chosen the theme: “Great Flock, Few Shepherds”.

 Beloved, of the great flock of 1.2 billion Catholics in the world, can you guess the ratio of the bishops, priests, deacons, religious sisters and brothers to the lay faithful?
 It is about 1: 1,000.
 What about the ratio of only priests to the laity?
-It is nearly 1: 3,000.
+It is about 1: 2,935.
 Beloved probably you live in a city or town where there are a lot of priests and religious; but the reality across the Catholic world is what I have stated above.
-Probably in your parish, there are, at least, two Masses every day; but the fact is that there are still places in the world where the Catholic communities have a Mass once in three months.
+Probably in your parish, there are, at least, two Masses every day; but the fact is that there are still places in the world where the Catholic communities have a Mass in every three months.
 Probably in your diocese more parishes are being created and more new chapels are being built; but the fact is that in some parts of Europe and USA some parishes are being closed down or, at least, being merged with others, while some chapels have been sold out for commercial or residential purposes.
 Why?
 Often, the reason is that there are not enough priests to “pastor” these parishes.
 Indeed, “the flock is great, but the shepherds are few”.

-Jesus as the Good Shepherd displays a lot of good qualities.
+Jesus as the Good Shepherd displays a lot good qualities.
 Here, we shall mention five of them:

 - Fearless Courage: Jesus knew what awaited him in Jerusalem, but in order to save us, he fearlessly went there, even in a public manner (Matt.
 21:1-11).